 Interns are expected to demonstrate competency with developing rapport at intake, integrating assessment data, and determining a thoughtful initial diagnosis.
 They should be comfortable with case disposition, referral skills and treatment plan design.

-Interns are expected to demonstrate therapeutic competency with both developmental and clinical presentations; to be able to intervene flexibly, utilizing a variety of orientations; to be alert to language and timing of interventions; to adapt to unique presentations.
+Interns are expected to demonstrate therapeutic competency with both developmental and clinical presentations; to be able to intervene flexibly, utilizing a variety of orientations; to be alert to language and timing of interventions; to adapt to unique presentations; and implement evidence based treatment strategies.

-- Ability to work within developmental therapy model
+Ability to work within brief, developmental therapy model

-- Ability to adapt usual clinical style to cross-cultural interactions as needed
+Ability to adapt usual clinical style to multicultural interactions as needed

 Interns are expected to demonstrate awareness of their own biases and responses to clients; to provide appropriate boundaries; to exhibit sensitivity to client affect, attachment, resistance and other responses; to terminate therapy skillfully and sensitively.

-- Awareness of any therapist value conflicts with client
+Awareness of any counselor value conflicts with client

 Interns are expected to demonstrate good ethical judgment and to seek consultation where appropriate.
-Sound ethical work includes educating one's self about diagnostic or treatment issues as-needed and referral to another clinician when in the client's best interest.
+Sound ethical work includes developing cross-cultural competency and referral when in the client's best interest.

 Interns are expected to maintain client files that are a complete and professional record of the treatment provided.
-Progress notes should attend to symptoms, assessment, intervention, conceptualization, working alliance, plan, etc.
+Progress notes should attend to symptoms, assessment, interventions, working alliance, plan, etc.

-Interns are expected to apply theory to practice in their facilitation of therapy groups; to articulate the benefits and norms of group in pre-group screenings; to be alert to group dynamics and co-leader process; to encourage members' use of one another and in-session experiences.
+Interns are expected to apply theory to practice in their facilitation of therapy groups; to articulate the benefits and norms of group; to be alert to group dynamics and co-leader process; to encourage members' use of one another and in-session experiences.

 Interns are expected to further develop their skills for designing, delivering and evaluating high quality outreach programs.
 They are expected to provide competent and discreet consultation to faculty and staff, utilizing campus resources.